top of page

 @faythelevine

 Faythe Levine has been in service to the arts for over twenty years, advocating for creativity to be used as a vehicle to build community, personal independence, and empowerment.
 Motivated by reimagining archives and collections through a queer feminist lens, her creative labor intersects with curatorial projects, consulting, writing, documentary film, and community events.
 Her core belief is that visual culture is a conduit for radical change and generative dialog.
-Through her work, she strives to perpetuate momentum toward a future that holds space for collaboration, transparency, and complexity.
+She strives to perpetuate momentum toward a liberatory future with space for collaboration, transparency, and complexity.

-For the past six years, Levine has been working on As Ever, Miriam (2024), published by OK Stamp Press.
-Through deep archival research, Levine's fourth book captures many aspects of Charlotte Partridge and Miriam Frink's lives.
-A related exhibition focusing on their domestic space and civic work in Milwaukee will open at the Lynden Sculpture Garden in November 2025.
+Levine recently published her fourth book, As Ever, Miriam (2024), which explores the expansive lives of Charlotte Partridge (1882–1975) and Miriam Frink (1892–1978) through deep archival research over the course of six years.
+A related exhibition focusing on their domestic space in Milwaukee will open at the Lynden Sculpture Garden in November 2025.

-During the week, Levine is the Hauser & Wirth Institute Archivist for Women's Studio Workshop in Rosendale, NY, where she manages, oversees, and increases public visibility of the archives and special collections.
+During the week, Levine is the Hauser & Wirth Institute Archivist for Women's Studio Workshop, a feminist organization founded in 1974 in Rosendale, NY, where she manages, oversees, and increases public visibility of the archives, special collections, and exhibitions management.
 Her position focuses on WSW’s work as a hub for radical thought, for modeling economic viability for print and book culture and story-telling, and for technical exploration in multiple mediums.

 In 2021, Levine left her position at the John Michael Kohler Arts Center as director of the Arts/Industry program, where she was responsible for the development and administration of the residency hosted at Kohler Co. and curating related exhibitions and projects at the Arts Center and Art Preserve in Sheboygan, WI.